Abalone Shell

 Brilliance

-The effect of all internal and external reflections of white light in a gemstone.
+Brilliance refers to the effect of a gemstone’s internal and external reflections of white light.

 Brilliant Cut

-A cut of diamond or gemstone made to maximize light return through the top of the stone for added brilliance.
+A brilliant cut is made to maximize light return through the top of a diamond or gemstone for added brilliance.

 Briolette

-A pear shaped gemstone cut with facets, used primarily as a bead.
+A briolette is a pear-shaped gemstone cut with facets, used primarily as a bead.

 C